 - Sexual Harassment, and

 The list of sanctions provided are guidelines and may be implemented for violations of the Policy.
-Any one or more sanctions may be imposed to a Respondent who is found responsible for any Sexual Misconduct policy violation(s).
-Sanctions are assessed in response to specific violation(s) and any prior disciplinary history of the Respondent.
-The list of sanctions include but are not limited to incidents stated below.
+Any one or more sanctions may be imposed upon a Respondent who is found responsible for any Sexual Misconduct policy violation(s).
+Sanctions are assessed in response to specific violation(s) and any prior disciplinary history of the Respondent and are determined on a case by case basis.
+The fact that a Respondent has completed all academic requirements for his/her academic degree does not preclude the imposition of any sanctions under this policy, including suspension or expulsion.
+The list of sanctions includes but is not limited to those stated below.

-Examples include but are not limited to: unwelcome religious, race, gender, ethnic, sexual orientation, gender identity and gender expression slurs; unwelcome jokes with sexual content; sexually-based gestures; unwelcome text messages with sexual content; “sexting;” sexual innuendo; suggestive comments; insults; humor and jokes about sex or gender specific traits; sexual propositions; suggestive or insulting sounds; leering/staring; whistling; and obscene gestures.
+For conduct including but not limited to: unwelcome religious, race, gender, ethnic, sexual orientation, gender identity and gender expression slurs; unwelcome jokes with sexual content; sexually-based gestures; unwelcome text messages with sexual content; “sexting;” sexual innuendo; suggestive comments; insults; humor and jokes about sex or gender specific traits; sexual propositions; suggestive or insulting sounds; leering/staring; whistling; and obscene gestures.

 a.
 Service Hours: A set number of work hours the Respondent must complete.
 The Case Management Team will determine the nature of the work to be performed.
 Generally, service hours are conducted on campus.